ToruNiina/Boost.toml/README.md

 But generally, you cannot know the length of the array and the type of the elements in toml file before reading it.
-In that case, `toml::array` or `std::vector<toml::value>` can be used (actually, `toml::array` is just an alias of `boost::container::vector<toml::value>`, so in this case the conversion might not be needed).
+In that case, `toml::array` or `std::vector<toml::value>` can be used (actually, `toml::array` is just an alias of `boost::container::vector<toml::value>`, so in this case the conversion may not be needed).

 ```cpp